‘What is that, man?’ Navy confirms videos of flying objects

 NORFOLK, Va.
-(AP) — In one of the videos, a small object streaks across the screen before the U.S. Navy fighter’s tracking system locks on and follows it.
+(AP) — In one of the videos, a small object streaks across the sky before the U.S. Navy fighter jet’s tracking system locks on and follows it.

 “Whoa.
-Got it,” the pilot yells, laughing as the dot moves through the air.
+Got it,” the pilot yells, laughing as the dot moves on his screen.
 “Woohoo!”

 Another pilot asks: “Wow.
 What is that, man?”